Alfi Class Action Reminder

 Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $100,000 In Alfi To Contact Him Directly To Discuss Their Options

-New York, New York--(Newsfile Corp. - January 2, 2022) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Alfi, Inc. ("Alfi" or the "Company") ALF ALFIW))) and reminds investors of the January 31, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+New York, New York--(Newsfile Corp. - January 13, 2022) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Alfi, Inc. ("Alfi" or the "Company") ALF ALFIW and reminds investors of the January 31, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you suffered losses exceeding $200,000 investing in Alfi stock or options between May 4, 2021 and November 15, 2021 and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/ALF.